Summary of Covenants

 Boats, Boat Trailers, Campers, RVs, and Utility Trailers

 Boats, boat trailers, campers, RVs, and utility trailers may be maintained on a lot only within an ARB approved enclosed screened area such that they are not generally visible from adjacent properties.
 Single Family, Garden Home, and Multiple Family Covenants, Part II, Paragraph 5.
-Brandermill Community Association has a limited outdoor storage facility in which residents may rent space for boats, recreational vehicles, etc. Contact Lifestyle@brandermill.com for rental information.
+Brandermill Community Association has a limited outdoor storage facility in which residents may rent space for boats, recreational vehicles, etc. Contact our Lifestyle Manager, cory Garica, at firstname.lastname@example.org for rental information.

 Pursuant to the Federal Telecommunications Act of 1996, residents are permitted to install television antenna or satellite dishes (less than 39 inches in diameter).
 To the extent possible, antennas should not be visible from the street.